V-MalM/web-scraping/README.md

 * Used Pymongo for CRUD applications for database.
  * Fot this project, only one document (record) was saved by overwriting the existing document each time the `/scrape` url is visited and new data is obtained.
 The code can easily be adapted for multipe records (with few minor changes)

-* Used Bootstrap and custom css to structure HTML template.
+* Used jinja, Bootstrap and custom css to structure and render HTML template.

-* Tested multiuple times and the app executes with out any errors.
+* Tested multiple times and the app executes with out any errors.